DonnealJohnson/better-health-education/README.md

 # better-health-education:
-This website is for educational purpose,focusing on health and wellness.
+This website is for educational purpose, focusing on health and wellness.
 ## Features:
 Educational resources about health and wellness.
 ## Purpose: